holidayextras/holidayextras.github.com/_posts/2015-11-06--isn-t-that-your-job.md

 ## Product Owners and Scrum Masters - Text book vs. Agile

-When you read the theory, there should be a clear division between the roles and responsibilities of PO's and SM's.
+When you read the theory, there should be a clear division between the roles and responsibilities of POs and SMs.

 Product Owners own the product; the vision and strategy, and focus on prioritising the work each Sprint to drive the team forward in delivering that vision.